Frustration-induced emergent Hilbert space fragmentation: Results

-\para{} Two representative three-colorings shown in Fig.~\ref{fig:loschmidt}, the $q=0$ and $\sqrt{3} \times \sqrt{3}$ states, have a periodic structure and are relevant for the ground state and finite-temperature phase diagram of the kagome antiferromagnet~\cite{changlani_2018_prl,tokuro_2016}.
-These states are characterized by the differences in their two-color loops (``Kempe loops''), in the $q\mathord{=}0$ case the Kempe loop winds around the torus, and in the $\sqrt{3}\mathord{\times}\sqrt{3}$ case, it is a local six site one.
-Exchanging the two colors within the loop also yields a valid three-coloring, since the sites adjacent to the chain all have the third color which is different from the two colors of the loop.
-Different colorings have Kempe loops of different lengths and some colorings contain both local loops and global loops.
-We also note that unlike the Ising ice states, three-coloring wavefunctions are \textit{not orthogonal} to each other but there is a intricate structure of how they are connected to one another under two-color loop moves (``Kempe moves'').
+\para{} Two representative three-colorings shown in Figs.~\ref{fig:loschmidt}(a) and \ref{fig:loschmidt}(b), the $q\mathord{=}0$ and $\sqrt{3}\mathord{\times}\sqrt{3}$ states, have periodic structures and are relevant for the ground state and finite-temperature phase diagram of the kagome antiferromagnet~\cite{changlani_2018_prl,tokuro_2016}.
+Three representative three-colorings are shown in Figs.~\ref{fig:three-coloring}(a)--\ref{fig:three-coloring}(c).
+The first and second states, respectively referred to as $q\mathord{=}0$ (three-site unit cell) and $\sqrt{3}\mathord{\times}\sqrt{3}$ states (nine-site magnetic unit cell), have periodic structures and are relevant for the ground state and finite-temperature phase diagram of the kagome antiferromagnet~\cite{changlani_2018_prl,tokuro_2016}.
+These states are characterized by the differences in their two-color loops (\emph{Kempe loops}): In the $q\mathord{=}0$ case, the Kempe loops wind around the torus, and in the $\sqrt{3}\mathord{\times}\sqrt{3}$ case, they are local ones of length 6.
+Exchanging the two colors within a loop also yields a valid three-coloring, since the sites adjacent to the chain all have the third color which is different from the two colors of the loop.
+Different colorings have Kempe loops of different lengths and some colorings contain both local loops and global loops [see Fig.~\ref{fig:three-coloring}(c)].
+We also note that, unlike the Ising ice states, three-coloring wavefunctions are \emph{not orthogonal} to each other, but there is an intricate structure of how they are connected to one another under two-color loop moves (\emph{Kempe moves}).